fletchjp/MERG-Arduino-Software/README.md

  This provides a set of std C++ headers.

- There are two examples ArduinoSTLHello and ArduinoSTLIntegers in the repository.
+ There are two examples ArduinoSTLHello and ArduinoSTLIntegers in this repository.

+ ### Arduino-Boost

+ This provides a copy of the headers for Boost 1.51.0 which is an old version of Boost from 2012.

+There is a simple example ArduinoBoostIntegers in this repository which I plan to expand.

  ## Branches